exposit/dw-playbooks/README.md

 source: The DW Supplement
 source-url: http://thedungeon.world/supplement

-description: Put the description of your playbook here.
+excerpt: Put the description of your playbook here.
 Keep it short.

 categories:
 - category (use archetype or categories from similar playbooks already entered)